Children's Comprehensive Bible Question Quiz

 Which two birds flew from the Ark?

 b.
-A pigeon, and then a pelican.
+A pigeon and then a pelican.

 c.
-A dove and then an eagle.
+The dove and then an eagle.

-a.
 After the Ark rested on Mt.
 Ararat, both a raven and a dove departed from it.

 The raven left first and never returned.